Expungement Missouri: How to Clear Your Criminal Record

-Missouri’s expungement law is most helpful to individuals convicted of non-violent, relatively minor offenses.
-These could include things like drug possession, theft/shoplifting, vandalism, and destruction of property, just to name a few.
+Missouri’s expungement law is most helpful to individuals convicted of non-violent, relatively minor offense violation or infraction, and misdemeanor or felony offense of assault.
+These offenses violations could include things like drug possession, theft/shoplifting, vandalism, and destruction of property, just to name a few.
 While these are considered “minor” offenses in terms of their associated criminal sentences, having these offenses on your record can make it much more difficult to find a job or secure desirable housing.

 - Any conviction that requires sex offender registration

 - Nearly any felony offense that would be classified as crimes against the person

 - Any misdemeanor or felony offense of assault involving death as an element of the offense